 The Botanical Garden in the Science Complex of Galaţi is a pioneer in Romania with its special sensory garden (hearing, smell, taste, touch) including an acupressure path for the public’s enjoyment.
 The first time I experienced an acupressure path was in Japan, I was only 14 years old and the stress of managing so many new experiences at once sort of eclipsed any particular sensations received from walking around the path of differently sized stones and logs (it went round a floral clock by the seaside).
 This time, however, I was thoroughly focused on the present moment, so I’m happy to say the acupressure worked!
 I could feel every kind of goodness flowing through me from head to toe; and even though it was mid-afternoon on a very hot day, my rate of dehydration slowed down, overall leaving me very relaxed and balanced.
 These acupressure paths should be installed in every public garden out there… especially since Galatians seem to have found some very inexpensive materials to use:

 I mention this because it’s fun to create in general, and because the art of gardens is something I studied.
-However, the feeling described above accurately mirrors a visit from your soulmate, so the experience doesn’t have to be about gardens or anything else in particular.
+However, the feeling described above accurately mirrors a visit from your True Love, so the experience doesn’t have to be about gardens or anything else in particular.

 The Danube Promenade

 There was a political satire show many years ago, which had a section called The Monument of Unknown Meaning – two guys played the roles of a fictional artist and a reporter trying to guess what the artist had intended with each monument selected for the episode.
 The script deliberately used an excess of big words typical of critical literature, to comical effect.
 I’m sure they would’ve had a field day here… The selection below was controversial back in the day, but I really liked this place.
 It has a faint echo of optimistic views of progress.
 And are those ancient burial mounds on the other side of the river?
 I am still to find out.